SCKelemen/website/src/site/careers/operations.md

-- **Develop strategic relationships with supply chain partners** from manufacturers to distributors, with a focus on pricing negotiation, and mitigating supply risk via various techniques (inventory control, dual sourcing components, long lead forecasting, capacity planning, etc)
+- **Develop strategic relationships with supply chain partners** from manufacturers to distributors, with a focus on pricing negotiation, and mitigating supply risk via various techniques (inventory control, dual sourcing components, long lead forecasting, capacity planning, etc).

-- **Nimbly manage projects large and small** as we scale our operations across products, services, customers, distributors, and suppliers while optimizing cost, schedule, and performance tradeoffs to achieve strategic intent
+- **Nimbly manage projects large and small** as we scale our operations across products, services, customers, distributors, and suppliers while optimizing cost, schedule, and performance tradeoffs to achieve strategic intent.

-- **Make order fulfillment part of what our customers love about us** with rigorous attention to detail, proactive risk management and contingency planning, and responding with an appropriate sense of urgency to emerging issues
+- **Make order fulfillment part of what our customers love about us** with rigorous attention to detail, proactive risk management and contingency planning, and responding with an appropriate sense of urgency to emerging issues.

-- **Be ready to represent Oxide to our customers** with an understanding of the various factors driving their order and delivery timelines and how we can harmonize our operations to exceed their expectations
+- **Be ready to represent Oxide to our customers** with an understanding of the various factors driving their order and delivery timelines and how we can harmonize our operations to exceed their expectations.

 - **Contribute** to other, non-ops specific areas of the product that interest you.